CSC207-UofT/course-project-javacado-s/phase0/walkthrough.md

 accepted for this date.
 Please try requesting on a different date."
 2. If there are enough employees available to work on that date: "Thank you for choosing Javacado's!
 Your catering request was accepted.
 Event details: Halloween Party on 31/10/2021 at CN Tower for 200 attendees.
-Menu of dinner: Grilled Steak, Grilled Salmon, Large Salad, Shrimp and Corn Chowder Soup, Apple Juice Price of catering: $4400.00."
+Menu of dinner: Grilled Steak, Grilled Salmon, Large Salad, Shrimp and Corn Chowder Soup, Apple Juice.
+Price of catering: $4400.00."